dwongdev/sugoi-supernote/README.md

 What does ***'sugoi'*** (すごい)  mean?
 It translates to 'cool/awesome' in Japanese.
 Since someone already had the awesome-supernote, I decided to create the sugoi-supernote instead =D

 **Note:** This is an <b>unofficial</b> Supernote repository and is not affiliated with the official <b>Supernote</b>.<br>
-Please note that all information can be found online through search engines, websites etc, and I reserve the right not to list specific content here.<br>
+Please note that all information can be found online through search engines, websites etc and I reserve the right not to list specific content here.<br>
 <p></p>
 If there's anything that requires updating (e.g. Dead links etc) or removing, please don't hesitate to let me know.